Recognize Intent

 info

-The message need to match one of the trainingPhrases
+The message need to match one of the trainingPhrases partially

-while using RegexRecogntion
+while using RegexRecogntion.

 Intent Recognizer

-services to see what happens.
+Let's look into useIntent services to see what happens.

-Check the src/services/useIntent.ts
+Check the src/services/useIntent.ts file:

 import { makeFactoryProvider, IntentRecognizer } from '@sociably/core';